AradD7/Go-Knucklebones/README.md

 # Silly Mini Games - Knucklebones
-The backend for Silly Mini Games, built with Go and featuring real-time gameplay via WebSockets, Google OAuth authentication, and AI opponents.
+The backend for [Silly Mini Game](https://www.sillyminigames.com), built with Go and featuring real-time gameplay via WebSockets, Google OAuth authentication, and AI opponents.
 Silly Mini Games is planned as a game hub to play fun, simple, and lesser-known mini games with your friends!
 Currently only the game of Knucklebones is available, but more games are coming.
 ## Motivation
 I wanted to play Knucklebones with my friends!
 The video game Cult of the Lamb has no online option, and I couldn't find a way to play this game with my friends, so I decided to make a web app for it.
 Although Silly Mini Games currently supports Knucklebones only, all of the non-game-logic code can be reused to build different games, which is what I intend to do in the future.
 ## Features